 This year, symptoms are especially bad for many in our country, due to an unseasonably warm winter for 2011-2012.
 Who out there doesn’t know someone who has problems with sneezing, itchy or watery eyes, congestion, wheezing, or coughing, among other maladies associated with the season?

 What can you do to combat or at least minimize your allergy symptoms?
 Below are some tips to help you deal with the irritating effects of allergens.

-For more interesting information on indoor air quality, please click here or contact us at 717.299.5641.
+For more interesting information on indoor air quality, please click here.
+You can also email us or contact us at 717.299.5641.